Canon M100 vs Olympus PEN-F

-The Canon EOS M100 and the Olympus PEN-F are two digital cameras that were officially introduced, respectively, in August 2017 and January 2016.
-Both the M100 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds sensor.
-The Canon has a resolution of 24 megapixel, whereas the Olympus provides 20.2 MP.
+The Canon EOS M100 and the Olympus PEN-F are two digital cameras that were announced, respectively, in August 2017 and January 2016.
+Both the M100 and the PEN-F are mirrorless interchangeable lens cameras that are based on an APS-C (M100) and a Four Thirds (PEN-F) sensor.
+The Canon has a resolution of 24 megapixels, whereas the Olympus provides 20.2 MP.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon M100 and the Olympus PEN-F is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M100 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus PEN-F is notably larger (24 percent) than the Canon M100.
 Moreover, the PEN-F is substantially heavier (41 percent) than the M100.
 In this context, it is worth noting that neither the M100 nor the PEN-F are weather-sealed.